krakrukra/PocketAdmin/extra/wikiPages/commands.md

 5. You can use up to 4 modifier key commands on one line, but they only take
 effect if followed by a a press key command or newline.
 Separate keywords
 for left or right modifier keys are available.
-If you want a modifier key pressed, but no keycode sent along with it, always
+You can have a modifier key pressed, without a keycode sent along with it.
-keep a spacebar after the keyword, such as "CTRL ", "ALT " (not "CTRL", "ALT")
-examples: "CTRL RALT DELETE", "CONTROL SHIFT t", "ALT "
+examples: "CTRL RALT DELETE", "CONTROL SHIFT t", "ALT"

 6. "HOLD **s**" command only holds modifier keys and no others.
 It can be
 used when you need some modifier keys continuously pressed (e.g. while in
 windows 10 language selection menu, opened with GUI + SPACE keys)
 This command affects output of single-key commands and "STRING **s**" command.
-Again, always keep the spacebar after the modifiers, like this: "HOLD CTRL ",
-"HOLD RGUI SHIFT " instead of "HOLD CTRL", "HOLD RGUI SHIFT".
-To release
+examples: "HOLD RGUI SHIFT", "HOLD CTRL", "HOLD GUI"
-the modifiers use "RELEASE" command.
+To release the "HOLD **s**" modifier keys use "RELEASE" command.

 7. "REPEAT **n**" command can repeat a block of commands (max block
 size = 400 characters).
 "REPEAT\_SIZE **n**" command specifies the number